Kinetic modeling of multiple scattering of acoustic waves in randomly heterogeneous flows

 If the perturbations of the particle velocity are in addition divergence-free, it can be readily checked that \cite{FAN01}:

-Therefore $\dscatij_d(\xt;\kw|\pw)=\dscatij_d(\xt;\pw|\kw)$ and:
+Therefore $\dscatij_d(\xt;\kw|\pw)=\dscatij_d(\xt;\pw|\kw)=\dscatij_t(\xt;\kw|\pw)=\dscatij_t(\xt;\pw|\kw)$ and:

-Thus the equations of radiative transfer (\ref{eq:RTE-action}) are conservative for the overall wave action $\action=\action_+\otimes\dir(\wg-\eigl_+)+\action_-\otimes\dir(\wg-\eigl_-)$.} This result is to be paralleled with the conclusions of \cite{FAN01}, where the flow-acoustic scattering is shown to become non conservative because of the flow-straining term (non vanishing gradient of the ambient quantities).
+Thus the equations of radiative transfer (\ref{eq:RTE-action}) are conservative for the overall wave action $\action=\action_+\otimes\dir(\wg-\eigl_+)+\action_-\otimes\dir(\wg-\eigl_-)$: \emphes{$\iint(\action_++\action_-)\dd\xg\dd\kg$ is constant, ignoring however possible boundary effects in $\domain\times\smash{\Rset^3}$ (see \cite{AKI12} for the consideration of the hyperbolic set)}.
+This result is to be paralleled with the conclusions of \cite{FAN01}, where the flow-acoustic scattering is shown to become non conservative because of the flow-straining term (non vanishing gradient of the ambient quantities).